-Connections Behavior Planning and Intervention welcomes Dr. Emily Sandoz, PhD, and Editor in Chief of the Journal of Contextual Behavior Analysis!
+Connections Behavior Planning and Intervention welcomes Dr. Emily Sandoz, PhD, and former Editor in Chief of the Journal of Contextual Behavior Analysis!
+In this event, Dr. Sandoz facilitates a number of experiential exercises to demonstrate in-session ACT-based analysis and intervention.

 About the Presenter